evivar/Curriculum/CV - English.md

     + [Pepu Alcalde](http://pepualcalde.org/)
     + [Tecrima](https://www.tecrima.com/)
 + Waiter at Covanegra Restaurant(Capdepera, Mallorca)
-+ Software Engineer Intern at Avanade S.L.U
++ Software Engineer Intern at Avanade S.L.U: Jan.
+2020 - May.
+2020
     + During the internship it was mostly training in web technologies such as AngularJS.
-+ Junior Developer at Aghasa Turis
++ Junior Developer at Aghasa Turis: Jun.
+2020 - Present
     + Currently my functions consist of the development and implementation of web and desktop applications using web technologies such as Node.js, ExpressJS, Vue.js, etc...

 ## **Other Info**